Lake Victoria

 Expectations

-beautiful scenery with lush islands & half-hidden villages along the shores
+> beautiful scenery: lush islands & half-hidden villages along the shores